jmattgiroux/cs-246-networking/README.md

 - Write a program that allows one computer to communicate with another computer using either of the following:
   - Client-Server Model—You will need to write one program for the client and one program for the server.
 (Done)
   - Peer-to-Peer Model—You will need to write one program for the peer to both send and receive.
+(N/A)
 - The software should implement either a collaboration system, problem solving system, file delivery system, or embedded system.
 Examples of each of these systems are shown in the Overview section above.
 The software may be written in any programming language.
-(Collaboration System)
+(Collaboration System, Done)
 - Only one kind of request needs to be sent between computers, with the appropriate response.
+(Done, we got an echoed response, see screenshot below)
 - The program can run from the command line (no graphics needed).
 (Done)
 - You can use either TCP or UDP.
-(TCP)
+(TCP, Done)

 Environment Setup: